 Note 1: The assumption resolution may be worded in such a manner as to be applicable to only the specific applicants to self-insure or the assumption resolution may list all present subsidiaries or affiliates and authorize the addition of future, unnamed additions to the assumption resolution as an attachment without execution of a new resolution.

-Note 2: The Manager shall provide an acceptable model resolution to any party upon request.
+Note 2: The Chief shall provide an acceptable model resolution to any party upon request.
 The current model assumption resolutions are contained in Plate E of the Appendix following the last Article of these Subchapter 2 regulations.

 (e) In the event that a public self-insurer or individual private self-insurer reincorporates, merges, or changes its identity, the surviving entity shall execute a new Agreement of Assumption and Guarantee of Liabilities and a new assumption resolution to cover the liabilities of the prior self-insurer as part of the reapplication process to continue self-insurance of workers' compensation liabilities.